GiuliaEd/GiuliaEd.github.io/_posts/2019-12-26-viktor-frankl.md

 tags: ["book review"]
 ---

+Below are excerpts from the book by Viktor Frankl.
+A link to the book is [here](https://www.amazon.com/Feeling-Meaninglessness-Challenge-Psychotherapy-Philosophy/dp/0874627583).

 ### On Multi-dimensional human beings

 * In a sense, man is a computer, but at the same time, man is infinitely more than a computer.
 Anticipating what I am going to explain and elaborate upon, let me say that man is dimensionally more than just a computer.